AIFlow-studio/AIflow/README.md

 ## 🧠 Key Components

-### Condition Engine
+### Condition Engine (early v0.1)

+An early expression engine for routing logic:

-- Supports expressions like:
+- Supports simple rule evaluation on context fields
-  - `ticket_type == 'billing'`
-  - `contains(classification, 'Network')`
-- Works with nested keys such as `output_agent1.ticket_type`
-- Fully tested under `runtime/core/tests`
+- Used to decide which edge/agent to follow next in a flow
+- A richer expression engine (nested keys, `contains()`, comparison operators) is being developed for v0.2

+See `runtime/core` for the current implementation and tests.

-### Flow Validator
+### Flow Validator (early v0.1)

-The validator checks that a `.aiflow` project is structurally sound:
+The validator is the component that checks whether a `.aiflow` project is structurally sound.

-- All agents referenced in routes exist
-- Conditions parse correctly
-- Entry/exit points are well‑defined
+- Performs basic structural checks on flows and agents

-Validation is used both in the CLI and Studio to give early feedback on broken flows.
+- Integrates with the CLI and Studio to give early feedback on broken flows
+- A more complete validator (including advanced condition and tools validation) is planned for v0.2+

 ### Tools Runtime

 - Central registry for tools defined in TypeScript
 - Runs tools for a given agent step during a flow
 - Makes tool input/output available in the agent context and trace

+Tools become a first‑class part of the standard in upcoming versions.

 ---